 9:00 – 23:00

 The domestic accommodation is across two levels, which have recently been redecorated and re-carpeted.
 The first floor comprises of two bedrooms, a lounge and a bathroom.
 To the second floor are a further 2 bedrooms.
 There is central heating throughout and the private quarters are in good decorative condition.
-To the second floor is a large room used for storage.

 Details of facilities in the neighbourhood